TechnicalPursuit/TIBET/doc/markdown/tibet-test.1.md

 frameworks, TIBET's tests are typically associated with an object such as a type.
 This lets you quickly test a type by simply specifying it as a `target`.

+  * `--target` :
+    An alternate way to provide the target, usually a type name to run tests on.

+  * `--suite` :
+    A specific suite name or a /pattern/ to match to filter suite names.

   * `--cases` :
     A specific case name or a /pattern/ to match to filter case names.